 I didn’t want to write this review without trying the Caesar salad, which was the dish I saw coming out of the kitchen the most, and the burger, which seemed to be everyone’s favorite.
 After seeing comments on Instagram of people saying they still dream about this burger, I had to try it!

-Quick side note: As I was waiting to get in, there was a party of 4 in front of me.
-In it, was Hollywood’s favorite aesthetician, Shani Darden.
-I later went on her Instagram stories and saw that she went there to celebrate the birthday of Renee Rouleau, another celebrity aesthetician.
-I also saw her but I didn’t recognize her.
-A few years ago, I bought her Rapid Response Detox mask and it worked wonders on my skin!
-The hostess greeted Shani and directed them to their table in the Sunshine room.
+Sidenote: As I was waiting to get in, there was a party of 4 in front of me.
+In it, was Hollywood’s favorite esthetician, Shani Darden.
+Later that night, I went on her Instagram stories and saw that she went there to celebrate the birthday of Renee Rouleau, another celebrity esthetician.
+I also saw her, but I didn’t recognize her.
+A few years ago, I bought her Rapid Response Detox mask and it did wonders on my skin!
+The hostess greeted Shani and Renee and proceeded to walk them to their table in the Sunshine room.

 I was promptly sat at the bar like last time.